Suspect in 2 killings, high-speed chase was armed with stolen rifle from Vegas gun show, police say

-LAS VEGAS (AP) — A man who fatally shot his mother in the desert near his childhood home, setting off a violent high-speed police chase through the suburbs of Las Vegas as he carjacked bystanders and shot at officers, was armed with two rifles, authorities said.
+LAS VEGAS (AP) — A rifle stolen from a Las Vegas gun show was among the weapons used by a man who shot and killed his mother in the desert near his childhood home two days after Christmas, setting off a violent high-speed police chase as he carjacked bystanders and fired at officers, authorities said.

-Police say one of the rifles had been stolen from a gun show.

-The pre-dawn rampage left three people dead two days after Christmas: The suspect; his 58-year-old mother; and a bystander, a father of seven, who was on his way to work when he unknowingly entered the suspect's path.
+The pre-dawn rampage left three people dead: The suspect; his 58-year-old mother; and a bystander, a father of seven, who was on his way to work when he unknowingly entered the suspect's path.

-At a news conference Friday, Clark County Assistant Sheriff Yesenia Yatomi played dramatic video showing a pursuit that reached speeds up to 104 mph (167 kph) and provided photos of evidence collected by investigators that Yatomi said suggests the suspect could have been planning for a much larger attack.
-The evidence included a notebook with a diagram "of a potential ambush situation," a stockpile of items that could be used to build firearm silencers and explosive devices, more firearms and loaded magazines, and documents outlining how law enforcement agencies respond “to mass casualty incidents.”
+At a news conference Friday, Clark County Assistant Sheriff Yasenia Yatomi played dramatic video showing a pursuit that reached speeds up to 104 mph (167 kph) and provided photos of evidence collected by investigators that suggests the suspect could have been planning for a large-scale attack.
+The evidence included a notebook with a hand-drawn diagram "of a potential ambush situation," a stockpile of items that could be used to build firearm silencers and explosive devices, more firearms and loaded magazines, and documents outlining how law enforcement agencies respond “to mass casualty incidents.”

 Yatomi said the evidence, though abundant, leaves questions unanswered.

-Note: This story has been updated to correct the spelling of the assistant sheriff's first name to Yasenia, not Yesenia.